-Software plays a role in almost every aspect of our daily lives and in every organisation anywhere in the world.
-It can often be a crucial key to their success.
-Therefore, producing software is not merely a technological enterprise but a deeply scientific and creative one as well.
-This specialisation goes far beyond basic code writing.
-It’s about analysing and testing code in order to improve it as well as simplify it.
+Software plays a role in almost every aspect of our daily lives and in every organisation across the globe.
+This specialisation focuses on analysing and testing of code in order to both improve and simplify it.

 Producing software is not merely a technological enterprise but a deeply scientific and creative one as well.
 In this specialisation, therefore, we don’t just expect you to understand and make use of the appropriate tools, but also to program and develop your own.
 Although this is not the only focus, our programme puts emphasis on embedded software and functional programming.
 Other topics that are covered are domain specific languages, model learning, model-based testing, task oriented and functional programming, model checking and cyber physical systems.

 The job perspective for our graduates is excellent: industry desperately needs software science specialists at an academic level.
 Several of our graduates decide to go for a PhD and stay at a university, but most of our students go for a career in industry.
-Examples of companies where our graduates end up include the big Dutch high-tech companies such as ASML, Vanderlande, Océ and Philips, ICT service providers such as Topicus and Info Support, and companies started by Radboud graduates, like GX Software.
+They typically either find a job at a larger company as consultant or programmer, or they start up their own software company.